ivangeorgiev/gems/docs/python/misc/python-azure-ad-token-decode-validate.md

 ## Solution

+Use *pyjwt* and `cryptography` packages.

-I have created a small package to help with getting the Azure Active Directory public key and decode the token using the *pyjwt* library.
+I have created a small package `aadtoken` to help with getting the Azure Active Directory public key and decode the token using, using `pyjwt` and `cryptography`.
+Further to decode the token use the `jwt.decode` function from the `pyjwat` package.

 All the sources are available in [GitHub](https://github.com/ivangeorgiev/gems/tree/master/src/python-azure-ad-token-validate).
-Here is an example how to use it:
+Here I am providing only an example how to use the `aadtoken` helper package along with `jwt.decode`:

 ```python
 import os